TabbyML/tabby/CONTRIBUTING.md

 # Changelog

-Tabby used [changie](changie.dev) to track unreleased features, it's preferred the changelog is added as part of implementation pr.
-To create an unreleased feature, use `change new` command.
+Tabby used [changie](https://changie.dev/) to track unreleased features, it's preferred the changelog is added as part of implementation pr.
+To create an unreleased feature, use `changie new` command.

 # Contributing to Docs